By: Temitope Awelewa, MBCHB, MPH, FAAP, IBCLC

 Is breastfeeding and expressed breast milk feeding safe during the COVID-19 pandemic?

-SARS-CoV-2 (the virus that causes COVID-19 disease) spreads between people who are in close contact, mainly through respiratory droplets when an infected person coughs, sneezes, or talks.
-To date, there is no evidence that live, infectious SARS-CoV-2 is passed from mother to baby in breastmilk.
-Breastfeeding has been shown to be safe when a mom has other viral illnesses like influenza.
+SARS-CoV-2 (the virus that causes COVID-19 disease) spreads during close contact between people when an infected person coughs, sneezes, or talks.
+So far infectious SARS-CoV-2 virus has not been found in breastmilk.
+Breastfeeding has been shown to be safe when a mom has other viral illnesses like

 Can my baby continue breastfeeding or drinking expressed breast milk if I test positive for COVID-19?

-Direct breastfeeding.
-If you want to breastfeed directly, wash your hands with soap and water before holding your baby and wear a cloth face covering while nursing.
-Holding your baby skin-to-skin helps the baby latch on and also helps trigger milk release.
+Wash your hands with soap and water before holding the baby and wear a cloth face covering while nursing.
+Holding your baby skin-to-skin helps the baby latch on and helps trigger milk release.

 If I have COVID-19, can I stay in the same room with my infant?